rcuetara/ccu/README.md

-# cccpc
+# ccu
-cccpc, the Charge Controller Controller Program Collection is a collection of utilities for controlling eSmart3 charge controllers
+ccu, the Charge Controller Utilities is a collection of utilities for controlling eSmart3 charge controllers